A ‘violent tornado’ has touched down in Missouri

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
 The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport.

+But Wednesday evening, a posting on the town's official Facebook page sounded the alarm about the runaway barges for its 600 residents: "Evacuate Webbers Falls immediately.
+The barges are loose and has the potential to hit the lock and dam 16.
+If the dam breaks, it will be catastrophic!!
+Leave now!!"

+There was no word by midnight Wednesday where the barges were on the river, but local television stations showing live video of the river and the lock and dam said they had not yet arrived.

 The Arkansas River was approaching historic highs, while the already high Missouri and Mississippi Rivers were again rising after a multi-day stretch of storms that produced dozens of tornadoes.
-Forecasters predicted parts of Oklahoma, Missouri and Kansas could see more severe weather Wednesday night into Thursday.
+Forecasters predicted parts of Oklahoma, Missouri and Kansas could see more severe weather on Thursday.

+Deaths from this week's storms include a 74-year-old woman found early Wednesday morning in Iowa.
+Officials there say she was killed by a possible tornado that damaged a farmstead in Adair County.
+Missouri authorities said heavy rain was a contributing factor in the deaths of two people in a traffic accident Tuesday near Springfield.

+A fourth weather-related death may have occurred in Oklahoma, where the Highway Patrol said a woman apparently drowned after driving around a barricade Tuesday near Perkins, about 45 miles (72 kilometers) northeast of Oklahoma City.
+The unidentified woman's body was sent to the state medical examiner's office to confirm the cause of death.
+Oklahoma Department of Emergency Management spokeswoman Keli Cain said she isn't yet listed as what would be the state's first storm-related death.

 Comments